-The Department of Sociology and Political Science offers a Bachelor of Science in Sociology, a Bachelor of Science in Political Science, undergraduate minors in Criminal Justice, Political Science, Philosophy, and Sociology, and a graduate minor in Sociology.
+The Department of Sociology and Political Science offers a Bachelor of Science in Sociology and a Bachelor of Science in Political Science.

 We also have four options available for Political Science majors: (1) B.S. in Political Science, (2) B.S. in Political Science with a concentration in Legal Studies, (3) B.S. in Political Science with a concentration in International Relations and Comparative Government, and (4) B.S. in Political Science with a concentration in International Relations (International Focus).

 The Sociology curriculum has three main purposes: (1) to aid students in understanding the roles of social forces and ideas in shaping modern society; (2) to provide a well-rounded education preparing the student for a wide range of occupations, particularly those which work directly with people or with categories or groups of people; and (3) to provide a sound academic background for graduate study in sociology or for such professions as law or the ministry.

 Criminology & Criminal Justice Concentration: Dr. Lori Maxwell, Department Chairperson.
 The department offers a baccalaureate (B.S.) in Sociology with a concentration in Criminology and Criminal Justice.
 The B.S. concentration involves a major in Sociology with a proportion of course work in criminal justice.
 Those who complete the B.S. degree will have a sound foundation that prepares them to compete for careers in law enforcement, corrections and social service agencies, and for admission to graduate studies in areas such as criminal justice, criminology, and law.